Charm Osathanond: Early life and education

 In 2005, she graduated from International School Bangkok, which was where she befriended a Thai singer, Lydia.
 She got B.A in Communication Management (Second-class honor) from Chulalongkorn University.

-Personal life

-In December 2015, she was married to an Australian businessman who she has befriended at the International School Bangkok.

 Pageantry

-On March 25, 2006, Charm Osathanond was crowned seventh Miss Thailand Universe in Bangkok by reigning Miss Universe 2005 Natalie Glebova of Canada.
+On March 25, 2006, Charm was crowned seventh Miss Thailand Universe in Bangkok by reigning Miss Universe 2005 Natalie Glebova of Canada.

 As Miss Thailand Universe, she represented Thailand in the Miss Universe 2006 pageant which was televised live internationally from the Shrine Auditorium in Los Angeles, California on July 23, 2006.

-After competing in the preliminary competitions, Osathanond made the top twenty during the pageant final becoming the first semi-finalist from Thailand since Porntip Nakhirunkanok won the title in 1988 18 years prior.
+After competing in the preliminary competitions, Charm made the top twenty during the pageant final becoming the first semi-finalist from Thailand since Porntip Nakhirunkanok won the title in 1988 18 years prior.
 The pageant was won by Zuleyka Rivera of Puerto Rico.

-Facts/Trivia

-Charm was called out to the semi-finals, thus ending Thailand's drought without placement (18 years) since 1988 when Porntip Nakhirunkanok won the crown in Taipei, Taiwan.

-She was asked and accepted a judging position at the 2008 Miss Bhutan pageant.
-Bhutan is known for being on the most isolated countries in the world.